 The white grape variety comes from Germany.
-Around 125 Synonyms testify to the old age and the once widespread use.
-The most important are Aelbinen, Albich, Burgegger, Elbling Blanc, Frankenthaler, Grobriesling, Großriesling, Grüner Heunisch, Kleinberger, Kleinburger, Rheinalben, debt payer, Silberweiß, Weißer Elbling, Weißer Silvaner, Weißstock(Germany); Burger, Burgauer, Rheinelbe(Alsace); Allemand Blanc, Allemand Falcun, Alsacien, Gonais Blanc, Gros Blanc, Lausanois, Mouillet, Plant Madame, Raisin Blanc des Allemands, Tarant de Bohème, Verdin Blanc (France); Raifrench (Luxembourg); Burger Elbling, Alsatian, Haussard, Ysèle(Switzerland).
+Around 125 synonyms testify to its great age and once widespread use.
+The most important are Aelbinen, Albich, Burgegger, Elbling Blanc, Frankenthaler, Grobriesling, Großriesling, Grüner Heunisch, Kleinberger, Kleinburger, Rheinalben, Schuldenzahler, Silberweiß, Weißer Elbling, Weiß Silvaner, Weißstock(Germany); Burger, Burgauer, Rheinelbe(Alsace); Allemand Blanc, Allemand Falcun, Alsacien, Gonais Blanc, Gros Blanc, Lausanois, Mouillet, Plant Madame, Raisin Blanc des Allemands, Tarant de Bohème, Verdin Blanc (France); Räifrench(Luxembourg); Burger Elbling, Alsatian, Haussard, Ysèle(Switzerland).

-Despite apparently suggesting synonyms or morphological No similarities with the varieties Gouais Blanc (Kleinberger) Gros Blanc.
-Pedro Ximénez or Sylvaner be confused.
-The variety used to be in California Monbadon (Burger) mistakenly called Elbling.
+It must not be confused with the varieties Gouais Blanc (Kleinberger), Gros Blanc, Pedro Ximénez or Silvaner, despite the fact that synonyms or morphological similarities appear to indicate this.
+In California, the variety Monbadon (Burger) was formerly erroneously called Elbling.
 But there are other varieties with the name part Elbling.
 According to Dr. Erika Maul(Julius Kühn Institute) the following five Elbling varieties are genetically differentiated.
-Confusingly, some of them have identical or at least very similar synonyms:
+Confusingly, they have partly identical or at least very similar synonyms:

-Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)
+Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)